A new holistic approach

 We have stopped taking applications for the power lab.
 We will however be holding some mini labs later in the year.
 To register your interest, please email firstname.lastname@example.org.

-As well as matters relating to misconduct, integrity issues can include a wide range of other concerns about culture, leadership, standards in supply chains or partnerships, investments in markets that undermine the mission, etc.
+As well as matters relating to misconduct, integrity aspects can include a wide range of other concerns about culture, leadership, standards in supply chains or partnerships, investments in markets that undermine the mission, etc.

 A member of our team will be yosur dedicated partner for the Power Lab journey.
 This includes meeting before to the lab sessions, and regular virtual check-ins between sessions and monthly for up to 8 months afterwards.